 Corporate Governance in PLDT is shaped by our governance structure and values.
 These are embodied in two fundamental policies.
 Our corporate governance structure entrusts authority and resources for the performance of corporate functions and delineates responsibilities for the exercise of such authority.
 This is defined in our Manual on Corporate Governance, along with our Articles of Incorporation and By-Laws.
 Our corporate governance values of Accountability, Integrity, Fairness and Transparency, which shall guide the Company in the conduct of business, are defined in our Code of Business Conduct & Ethics.

 Director of PLDT since November 24, 1998 and Chairman of the Governance and Nomination, Executive Compensation and Technology Strategy Committees.
 Mr. Pangilinan was appointed as Chairman of the Board of Directors of PLDT after serving as its President and Chief Executive Officer from November 1998 to February 2004.
-Effective January 1, 2016, he concurrently holds the position of President and Chief Executive Offi cer of PLDT and Smart Communications, Inc. (Smart).
-He also serves as Chairman of Metro Pacific Investments Corporation (MPIC), Manila Electric Company (Meralco) and Philex Mining Corporation and Vice Chairman of Roxas Holdings, Inc., all of which are PSE-listed companies, and of several subsidiaries or affiliates of PLDT or MPIC, including, among others: Smart, Digitel Mobile Philippines, Inc., Digital Telecommunications Phils., PLDT Communicatinos & Energy Ventures, Inc., Beacon Electric Assets Holdings Inc., Manila North Tollways Corporation, Maynilad Water Services Corporation (Maynilad), Landco Pacific Corporation, Metro Pacific Hospital Holdings, Inc., Medical Doctors Inc. (Makati Medical Center), Colinas Verdes Corporation (Cardinal Santos Medical Center), Davao Doctors Incorporated, Riverside Medical Center Incorporated, Our Lady of Lourdes Hospital and Asian Hospital Incorporated.
+Effective January 1, 2016, he concurrently holds the position of President and Chief Executive Officer of PLDT and Smart Communications, Inc. (Smart).
+He also serves as Chairman of Metro Pacific Investments Corporation (MPIC), Manila Electric Company (Meralco) and Philex Mining Corporation and Vice Chairman of Roxas Holdings, Inc., all of which are PSE-listed companies, and of several subsidiaries or affiliates of PLDT or MPIC, including, among others: Smart, Digitel Mobile Philippines, Inc., Digital Telecommunications Phils., PLDT Communicatinos & Energy Ventures, Inc., Beacon Electric Assets Holdings Inc. (Beacon), Manila North Tollways Corporation, Maynilad Water Services Corporation (Maynilad), Landco Pacific Corporation, Metro Pacific Hospital Holdings, Inc., Medical Doctors Inc. (Makati Medical Center), Colinas Verdes Corporation (Cardinal Santos Medical Center), Davao Doctors Incorporated, Riverside Medical Center Incorporated, Our Lady of Lourdes Hospital and Asian Hospital Incorporated.
 He is also the Chairman of MediaQuest Holdings Inc. (MediaQuest), Associated Broadcasting Corporation (TV5) and PLDT-Smart Foundation.